 Tree of Heaven Invasiveness

-The Tree of Heaven is reported to be an invasive species in over 30 of the 44 US states.
-It was initially brought over from central China and Taiwan to Philadelphia in 1784 and was introduced as an ornamental tree.
+The Tree of Heaven is reported to be an invasive species in over 30 of the 50 US states.
+It was initially introduced as an ornamental tree and widely planted in cities and towns in the 1800s.
+It has escaped cultivation and spread vigorously through suckers or seeds, displacing native plant species.

 Tree of Heaven can be found throughout the continental United States in zones 5-8, and it grows rapidly; growth of 10 to 15 feet in one year is not unusual.
 With its dense monocultures, it has taken over fields, meadows, and timbered forests.
 Because the tree is drought-tolerant and grows in nutrient-poor soil, it easily chokes out native vegetation.